AleRaho/KGE-2022-Metadata-Project/README.md

 structure for the Data Scientia web portal, by defining its Knowledge Graph.

 You can explore deeper our work in our [public repository](https://github.com/AleRaho/KGE-2022-Metadata-Project).

 In our [Project Report](https://github.com/AleRaho/KGE-2022-Metadata-Project/tree/main/Documentation), stored in the git repository as well, you will find a detailed step-by-step description in which we tried to explain why this topic is so important and impactfull and how we menaged to produce our KG using the iTelos metodology.

+You will find available also our [Data Resources](https://github.com/AleRaho/KGE-2022-Metadata-Project/tree/main/Datasets/Inception/Tables) and [Knowledge Resource](https://github.com/AleRaho/KGE-2022-Metadata-Project/tree/main/Datasets/Formal%20Modeling).